Govt. Charges As applicable

 |---|---|---|

-| Section 2(21) | Company Limited by Shares | Liability limited strictly to unpaid share value. e-commerce, Traditional startups, and scaling businesses. |
+| Section 2(21) | Company Limited by Shares | Liability limited strictly to unpaid share value.
+Ideal for e-commerce, traditional startups, and scaling businesses. |

 | Section 2(22) | Company Limited by Guarantee | Liability triggers only during liquidation up to a fixed promised amount.
-Societies, Clubs, and trade associations. |
+Suitable for societies, clubs, and trade associations. |

-| Section 2(92) | Company Unlimited Company | No liability shield; personal assets are at risk for business debts.
-Rare; specific financial consulting or niche entities. |
+| Section 2(92) | Unlimited Company | No liability shield; personal assets are at risk for business debts.
+Rare — specific financial consulting or niche entities. |

 | Section 2(62) | One Person Company (OPC) | Sole proprietorship benefits with the legal shield of a corporate entity.
-Individual founders and independent professionals. |
+For individual founders and independent professionals. |

 | Section 2(85) | Small Company | Sub-category with higher thresholds (Capital ≤ ₹10Cr / Turnover ≤ ₹100Cr).
 Mid-sized family businesses wanting to reduce compliance burden. |

 | Section 8 | Section 8 Company | Complete focus on social, charitable, or cultural objectives.
 No dividend payouts.
-NGOs, charitable trusts, and foundations. |
+For NGOs, charitable trusts, and foundations. |

 Unlike Sole Proprietorship, a Private Limited Company enjoys a separate legal status.
 Even if members or management change, the company continues to exist.

-The company can hold assets in its own name, separate from its shareholders' personal assets.
+The company can hold assets in its own name, separate from its shareholders' personal assets

 Members' liability is limited to the shares held.
 No personal liability for company debts beyond the shareholding amount.

-Creditworthiness of a registered company is better than any other form of business organisation.
+Creditworthiness of a registered company is better than any other form of business organisation

 Liability of the members of the Company is limited only to the extent of the shares subscribed / liability undertaken by the members of the company.